 If you are making iced tea strong or with spicy black tea, try using brown sugar such as Demerara or Turbinado) for a rich molasses flavor.

-If you are using a sugar alternative, such as Splenda, that will dissolve easily in water, skip this step and simply add 1/2 cup (or more depending on taste) of Splenda or another sugar alternative directly to the water.
+Suppose you are using a sugar alternative, such as Splenda.
+If that will dissolve easily in water, skip this step and add 1/2 cup (or more depending on taste) of Splenda or another sugar alternative directly to the water.

 This Southern Iced Tea with Fruit Recipe uses a sugar alternative, but you can switch to traditional cane sugar if you like.